Electronic navigational chart: ENC

+An Electronic Navigational Chart (ENC) is a digital representation of a real-world geographical area for the purpose of Marine navigation.

+Real-world objects and areas of navigational significance, or to a lesser degree - informational significance, are portrayed through Raster facsimiles of traditional paper charts; or more commonly through vector images, which are able to scale their relative position and size to meet a Mariner's Selected Viewing Scale (MSVS) displayed through an ECDIS.

+The first ENC was patented in 1986 by Mortimer Rogoff, Peter Winkler, and John N. Ackley with Navigation Sciences, Inc in Bethesda, Maryland (Patent number: 4590569).

+All Navigational charts must meet the requirements set out in the SOLAS (Safety of Lives at Sea) Convention.
+To meet these requirements, ENC's created and published by a Hydrographic Authority must conform to the internationally recognised standards stated in the publications set out by the International Hydrographic Organization (IHO).
+Presently the S-57 Standard is the only ENC standard which meets SOLAS chart carriage requirements.
+The IHO and its parent body the International Maritime Organization (IMO) have begun a transition to a new suite of standards that is targeted to exist as a unified, interactive suite of products and standards within the S-100 Universal Hydrographic Data Model.
+Within this model an updated standard for the production and publishing of ENCs is under development; The S-101 product specification.

-An electronic chart must conform to standards stated in the International Hydrographic Organization (IHO) Publication S-57 before it can be certified as an ENC.
+At present Hydrographic Authorities must only produce and publish data to the S-57 product specification, from here that published data can be certified as an ENC.
 Only ENCs can be used within ECDIS to meet the International Maritime Organization (IMO) performance standard for ECDIS.

 ENCs are available for wholesale distribution to chart agents and resellers from Regional Electronic Navigational Chart Centres (RENCs).
 The RENCs are not-for-profit organizations made up of ENC-producer countries.
 RENCs independently check each ENC submitted by the contributing countries to ensure that they conform to the relevant IHO standards.
 The RENCs also act collectively as one-stop wholesalers of most of the world's ENCs.

 IHO Publication S-63 developed by the IHO Data Protection Scheme Working Group is used to encrypt and digitally sign ENC data.
 Chart data is captured based on standards stated in IHO Publication S-57, and is displayed according to a display standard set out in IHO Publication S-52 to ensure consistency of data rendering between different systems.

 IMO adopted compulsory carriage of ECDIS and ENCs on new high speed craft from 1 July 2010 and progressively for other craft from 2012 to 2018.

+The term "ENC" typically refers to "Electronic Navigational Chart," which is a standardized format used for digital navigation charts.
+While there are variations and different specifications within ENC charts, they generally serve similar purposes across different regions and organizations.
+Here are seven types or categories of ENC charts commonly recognized: